 If you’d like to change the name of your limited company, we’ve a separate guide for this.

 Once again, you can file most changes via the WebFiling service on the Companies House website.

 The Companies House CS01 -a legal requirement

-If your UK company does not have a secretary, it will be one of the directors who will ensure that they or their accountant file a Confirmation Statement (form CS01) on time every year.
+If your UK company doesn’t have a secretary, it’ll be one of the directors who’ll ensure that they or their accountant file a Confirmation Statement (form CS01) on time every year.
 You must check the details if you complete the CS01 yourself.
 Please make sure that you make any necessary changes before you file the form and pay the Companies House Confirmation Statement filing fee.
 Finally, please also ensure that you file it on time each year.

-As a final thought, many UK contractors and business owners do not have to worry about the need to file form CS01.
+As a final thought, many UK contractors and business owners don’t have to worry about the need to file form CS01.
 In most cases, they’ll typically let their accountant deal with this on their behalf.

 Link to Contractor Advice UK group on LinkedIn